 - Ryan McElhose is comparing incarceration policies in the U.S., Morocco, and Spain with Dr. Janet Stamatel.

 - Iman Ali and Nora Mattingly are working with Dr. Mairead Moloney and Dr. Tony Love analyzing Twitter data.

 - Ned Katz is studying the effects of online sexual victimization on victims with Dr. Janet Stamatel.

 - Brianna Damron is examining sleep coaching as a case study of the capitalist model of medicalization with Dr. Mairead Moloney.

-For assistance, contact your academic advisor or the Director of Undergraduate Studies, Dr. Edward Morris at email@example.com .
+For assistance, contact your academic advisor or the Director of Undergraduate Studies, Dr. Jordan Brown at firstname.lastname@example.org.